Secrets from smart devices find path to legal system

 The US Federal Trade Commission in February fined television maker Vizio for secretly gathering data on viewers collected from its smart TVs and selling the information to marketers.

-The maker of the smartphone-connected sex toy We-Vibe meanwhile agreed in March to a court settlement of a class-action suit from buyers who claimed “highly intimate and sensitive data” was uploaded to the cloud without permission -- and shown last year to be vulnerable to hackers.
+The maker of the smartphone-connected toy We-Vibe meanwhile agreed in March to a court settlement of a class-action suit from buyers who claimed "highly intimate and sensitive data" was uploaded to the cloud without permission - and shown last year to be vulnerable to hackers.

 Trying to come to grips with data collected, stored and analyzed by all these devices can be daunting.